M4rcusVinicius/MongoDB-Hello-World-mflix/README.md

 ## My first database ( using MongoDB )

 This app get movies data in MongoDB and use Next js to display.
-I'm folwing the tutorial [How to Integrate MongoDB Into Your Next.js App](https://developer.mongodb.com/how-to/nextjs-with-mongodb/).
+I'm following the tutorial [How to Integrate MongoDB Into Your Next.js App](https://developer.mongodb.com/how-to/nextjs-with-mongodb/).
 If you're interesing to start a db, I recomended this tutorial !

 If you want to learn more about MongoDB, visit the following pages: